rvyk/zstio-timetable/README.md

 # ✨ ZSTiO Timetable 🚀

 A modern and refreshed timetable application for Zespół Szkół Technicznych i Ogólnokształcących (ZSTiO), built with cutting-edge web technologies.
-This intuitive application simplifies access to class schedules and substitutions, providing a seamless experience for students, teachers, and staff.
+This intuitive application simplifies access to class schedules, providing a seamless experience for students, teachers, and staff.

 ## 🚀 Key Features

 - **Universal Compatibility 🌍:** Adaptable to any school using UONET timetables.
 Simply configure the `NEXT_PUBLIC_TIMETABLE_URL` environment variable.
-- **Seamless Substitution Integration 🔄:** View substitutions directly within the timetable, with options for manual adjustments (requires `NEXT_PUBLIC_SUBSTITUTIONS_URL`).
 - **Personalized Favorites ⭐:** Save your frequently accessed classes, teachers, and rooms for instant access.
 - **Effortless Free Room Search 🔎:** Quickly find available rooms by day and lesson number.
 - **Smart Shortened Lesson Calculator ⏱️:** Dynamically adjusts the timetable to reflect shortened lesson durations.